AGralin/March_Madness/README.md

 - There is a public mint function that allows anyone to mint as many tokens as they want for any team.
 - The funds from the mint go directly into the prize pool.
     - This means that the odds change every time someone mints.
-- At the end of March Madness, only the people that own the winning team tokens will be payed.
+- At the end of March Madness, only the people that own the winning team tokens will be paid.
-    - payout = ( prize pool / total supply of winners tokens minted) * amount of winners tokens owned
+    - Payout = (prize pool / total supply of winners tokens minted) * amount of winners tokens owned
 - Created a simple UI using Streamlit where you can mint and view your balance of each token.
 ---
 ## Detailed Usage and installation instructions: